-When you visit your child’s school, take a look at the walls.
-Teachers often display student work and hallways typically serve as a “what we’re working on” showcase which can range from the mundane, hand-print turkeys to the creative and even academic.
 A school that has embraced STEM learning should have walls that visually reflect creative thinking.
-Look for student work that demonstrate the design process: projects that tackle a stated problem or question, followed by idea iteration.
-Look for evidence of self-reflection such as, “what I’d do differently next time?”.
-Look for experimentation with materials and creative use of recycled “junk,” all evidence of the design and redesign process so integral to STEM.
-Look for projects that demonstrate collaborative group work, another hallmark of STEM learning and finally, projects that show a range of individuality.
-Good STEM learning also cross disciplines so projects that translate science or math into something literary or artistic are another good indicator.
+Look for student work that demonstrates the design process: projects that tackle a stated problem or question followed by idea iteration.
+Look for evidence of self-reflection such as, “what I’d do differently next time”.
+Look for experimentation with materials and creative use of recycled “junk” – all evidence of the design and redesign process so integral to STEM.
+Look for projects that demonstrate collaborative group work, another hallmark of STEM learning; finally, projects that show a range of individuality should be displayed.
+Good STEM learning also crosses disciplines, so projects that translate science or math into something literary or artistic are other good indicators.

 Classrooms and Facilities

-Don’t overlook the arts!
-The creative “right side of the brain” was once considered separate from the analytical and scientific “left side” of the brain.
-Today educators include creativity and arts as an integral part of STEM learning, and “Art” is often added to STEM to form STEAM.
+Educators today include creativity and arts as an integral part of STEM learning; “art” is often added to STEM to form STEAM.
 A good art program teaches kids how to experiment with materials, visualize ideas, and develop a creative approach to problem-solving.
 Find out how often arts are taught and if the art teachers work with other teachers to achieve arts integration.
-In math, this may be tessellations, in science different ways of visualizing big concepts such as astronomy, Earth’s geology, timescales, or ecology.
+For example, in math, this may be tessellations; in science, it could be different ways of visualizing big concepts such as astronomy, Earth’s geology, timescales, or ecology.

 Find out if your school partners with area businesses, colleges, museums, or non-profits.
-As a former museum-school coordinator, I know that the funding and resources exist to bring enrichment into the schools.
+Funding and resources exist to bring enrichment into the schools.
 What is sometimes lacking is a school administration willing to take the time and energy to bring in enrichment partners.
-Find out if the school connects with area partners and if so what are the kind of programs offered to students.
+Find out if the school connects with area partners, and if so, what kind of programs are offered to students.
 STEM career pathway programs with colleges, lab visits, computer coding, or women in science are all examples of STEM partnerships you might find at a school.